arumaldodrla/ReminderSent/00-Product-Vision-and-Business-Context.md

 3.  **Autonomous and Self-Healing:** The platform is designed to be self-maintaining.
 It will perform weekly automated self-revisions for minor updates, dependency checks, and security patches.
 Major feature updates will be developed by AI and deployed with human oversight, but the goal is maximum autonomy.

+4.  **Mobile-First, Natively:** While a web application will be available for administration and complex setups, the primary user experience for Creators will be through native mobile apps for iOS and Android.
+The product must feel at home on mobile, with full access to native features like push notifications and background processing.

-4.  **Globally Accessible from Day One:** The platform will be built with internationalization (i18n) as a core architectural principle.
+5.  **Globally Accessible from Day One:** The platform will be built with internationalization (i18n) as a core architectural principle.
 The initial launch will include English and Spanish, with a clear and simple process for adding new languages via AI-powered translation workflows.

 ## Implementation Notes for AI Agents